Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Every valuation question on your finance exam ultimately asks the same thing: what is this asset worth today, and how do you prove it?
-These models aren't just formulas to memorize—they represent fundamentally different philosophies about where value comes from.
-Some models focus on cash flows, others on dividends, and still others on economic profit above the cost of capital.
+These models aren't just formulas to memorize.
+They represent fundamentally different philosophies about where value comes from.
+Some focus on cash flows, others on dividends, and still others on economic profit above the cost of capital.
 Understanding which model fits which situation is what separates a passing answer from a top-scoring one.

 These models value an asset by projecting its future cash flows and discounting them to present value.
 The core principle: an asset is worth the sum of all future cash it will generate, adjusted for the time value of money and risk.

-Compare: FCFF vs. FCFE—both measure free cash flow, but FCFF values the entire enterprise while FCFE values only the equity stake.
+Compare: FCFF vs. FCFE: both measure free cash flow, but FCFF values the entire enterprise while FCFE values only the equity stake.
 On an FRQ asking about a leveraged buyout candidate, FCFE shows what equity investors actually receive.

 These models value equity by projecting future dividend payments.
 The underlying assumption: a stock's value equals the present value of all dividends it will ever pay.